The-Sycorax/Denaro-Vanity-Generator/README.md

 ## Introduction
 **This repo contains the source code for the Denaro Vanity Generator, a vanity address generator developed for the Denaro cryptocurrency.
 It features a highly efficient algorithm capable of producing tens of thousands of Denaro addresses per second.
 Actual performance will depend on your hardware capabilities.**

-**The original generator algorithm derives from a set of Python scripts posted on the Bitcointalk forum.
-This algorithm was designed to rapidly generate up to 16 million addresses in under 30 seconds due to its use of secp256k1 elliptic curve endomorphisms.
-Since Denaro requires the P256 (secp256r1) elliptic curve to generate valid public keys for address derivation, the algorithm has been adapted to use P256 accordingly.**
+The original generator algorithm derives from a set of Python scripts posted on the Bitcointalk forum.
+This algorithm was designed to rapidly generate up to 16 million Bitcoin addresses in under 30 seconds due to its use of secp256k1 elliptic curve endomorphisms.
+Since Denaro requires the P256 (secp256r1) elliptic curve to generate valid public keys for address derivation, the algorithm has been adapted to use P256 accordingly.

-**The P256 curve unfortunately does not support endomorphisms, which the original algorithm uses.
+The P256 curve unfortunately does not support endomorphisms, which the original algorithm uses.
 As a result, the modified generator cannot achieve the same high throughput, significantly reducing its ability to produce millions of keys quickly.
-Regardless of this limitation, the use of P256 still ensures strong security standards and offers the potential for integrating alternative optimizations in future updates to this project.**
+Regardless of this limitation, the use of P256 still ensures strong security standards and offers the potential for integrating alternative optimizations in future updates to this project.

 * **Original source: https://bitcointalk.org/index.php?topic=5432068.msg61518916#msg61518916**